MaastrichtU-IDS/fair-test/docs/usage.md

 return eval.response()
 ```

-!!! info "Documentation for all functions"
+!!! abstract "Documentation for all functions"

     You can find the details for all functions available in the [`Code reference`](/fair-test/FairTest/) section